- The more time you plan to live in your home, the less risk a remodel is.

 Is This Your Forever Home?

-And you’ll need to sell your house when you do.
-Which means you should think about how any project will affect your home’s value.
-It’s not as simple as you think.
-Just because you improve, doesn’t mean you recoup (more details on that coming up — just watch for the tables).
+And when you do, you'll need to sell your house.
+That means you should think about how any project will affect your home's value.
+It's not as simple as you think.
+Just because you improve, doesn't mean you recoup (more details coming up — just watch for the tables).

 On the other hand, you may truly plan to stay put.
 Newer studies find that today's first-time buyers want to stay in their first homes longer than previous generations.
 So if you're one of the ones bucking tradition, then by all means, do what you want to do without regard to resale value.